-- Use Microsoft® Windows® Explorer to drag and drop files to a CD-R or CD-RW only after you start Sonic RecordNow and open a RecordNow project. - You must use CD-Rs to burn music CDs that you want to play in regular stereos.
-CD-RWs do not play in most home or car stereos. - You cannot create audio DVDs with Sonic RecordNow. - Music MP3 files can be played only on MP3 players or on computers that have MP3 software installed. - Do not burn a blank CD-R or CD-RW to its maximum capacity; for example, do not copy a 650-MB file to a 650-MB blank CD.
-The CD-RW drive needs 1 or 2 MB of the blank CD to finalize the recording.

-- Use a blank CD-RW to practice CD recording until you are familiar with CD recording techniques.
+- Use Microsoft[®] Windows[®] Explorer to drag and drop files to a CD-R or CD-RW only after you start Sonic DigitalMedia and open a DigitalMedia project. - Use CD-Rs to burn music CDs that you want to play in regular stereos.
+CD-RWs do not play in most home or car stereos. - You cannot create audio DVDs with Sonic DigitalMedia. - Music MP3 files can be played only on MP3 players or on computers that have MP3 software installed. - Commercially available DVD players used in home theater systems may not support all available DVD formats.
+For a list of formats supported by your DVD player, see the documentation provided with your DVD player or contact the manufacturer. - Do not burn a blank CD-R or CD-RW to its maximum capacity; for example, do not copy a 650-MB file to a blank 650-MB CD.
+The CD-RW drive needs 1-2 MB of the blank space to finalize the recording. - Use a blank CD-RW to practice CD recording until you are familiar with CD recording techniques.
 If you make a mistake, you can erase the data on the CD-RW and try again.
-You can also use blank CD-RWs to test music file projects before you record the project permanently to a blank CD-R. - See the Sonic support website at support.sonic.com for additional information.
+You can also use blank CD-RWs to test music file projects before you record the project permanently to a blank CD-R. - See the Sonic website at www.sonic.com for additional information.